BBN-Q/QGL/doc/index.md

 pip install -e .
 ```

 which will automatically fetch and install all of the requirements.
-If you are using an anaconda python distribution, some of the requirements should be installed with "conda install" (like xxx for example).
+If you are using
+an anaconda python distribution, some of the requirements should be installed with
+"conda install" (like xxx for example).
 The packages enumerated in xxx.txt are required by QGL.

+## Examples: where to start

+QGL comes with a number of example jupyter notebook files that illustrate most of the basic
+QGL programming concepts (in the QGL/doc directory):

+* ex1_basic_QGL.ipynb: Basic setup of 'qubit' objects, defining sequences of pulses on qubits,
+and visualizing these pulse sequences.
+* ex2_single_qubit_sequences.ipynb: Simple spectroscopy and coherence experiments on a single qubit.
+* ex3_two_qubit_sequences.ipynb: Examples of two-qubit sequences, including CR gates.

+In addition to these example notebooks for manipulating qubits, `channel_libriary.ipynb` provides a
+basic Channel Library that is used by `ex2_single_qubit_sequences` and `ex3_two_qubit_sequences`
+example notebooks.

 ## Channels

-Many early quantum processors require non-uniform control parameters to achieve
+Many quantum processors require non-uniform control parameters to achieve
 high-fidelity gates across all qubits in the device.
 To support this need, QGL
 provides a number of *channel* objects to store the *individual* parameters
 needed to control or measure particular qubits.